SiliconLabs/wiseconnect/examples/snippets/wlan/enterprise_client/readme.md

    [http://xperiencetech.com/download/radius-free-download.asp](http://xperiencetech.com/download/radius-free-download.asp)

-   **Note**: This example application has been tested with tested with FreeRADIUS-server-2.2.3-x86.
+   **Note**: This example application has been tested with FreeRADIUS-server-2.2.3-x86.
+   **Note**: The files and their paths mentioned subsequently are for reference with respect to Windows OS only.
+With different operating systems, the paths to each particular file may differ.
+For example, in Linux the path for eap.conf file is **FreeRADIUS → etc → raddb → mods-available**.

 - Once installed, go to the **C: → FreeRADIUS → etc → raddb** folder.
 Open the **clients.conf** file and add the following lines at the end of the file.